-Jamie has appeared as leader with the London Sinfonietta, City of London Sinfonia, English Chamber Orchestra, London Contemporary Orchestra, The Dmitri Ensemble, Nevil Holt Opera and St Endellion Festival Orchestra.
+Jamie has appeared as leader with the London Sinfonietta, City of London Sinfonia, English Chamber Orchestra, London Contemporary Orchestra, The Dmitri Ensemble, La Nuova Musica, Solomon’s Knot and St Endellion Festival Orchestra.
 He is Associate Artistic Director of the Southwell Music Festival with takes place in August each year.

 In July 2016 he premiered a new concerto ‘The Fallen Elm’ written for him by Graham Ross.
 He has also premiered works by composers including Sir Harrison Birtwistle, Sebastian Currier, Giles Swayne, Joseph Philbbs, Richard Blackford, Kim Ashton and John Metcalf.
 Jamie also performs on period instruments and this year will tour with ‘Arcangelo’, ‘Solomon’s Knot’ and the French-based orchestra ‘Cercle de l’Harmonie’.
 Jamie plays a violin made by Stefan-Peter Greiner.